-Cronbach's Alpha test was used to assess the study tools' internal consistency and dependability, and the reliability coefficient was 0.84.
+Cronbach's Alpha test was used to assess the internal consistency and dependability of the study tools, yielding a reliability coefficient of 0.84.
 This suggests that the instruments are highly consistent and reliable.
 Cronbach's Alpha scores greater than 0.7 are deemed acceptable, and a coefficient of 0.84 indicates that the questionnaire accurately measures the target constructs.
 This level of reliability improves confidence in the accuracy of the collected data and supports the study's findings.